-While we cannot technically say we can cure Crohn’s Disease the approach is aimed at supporting your body to achieve and sustain a state of remission.
-Several areas are focused on to support your digestive system and bring the inflammatory response under control.
+While we cannot technically say we can cure Crohn’s Disease, the approach is aimed at supporting your body to achieve and sustain a state of remission.

 Reduce Oxidative Stress

-Imbalances in the production of oxidation vs antioxidants may contribute to injury to tissue is Crohn’s.
+Increased oxidation may contribute to injury to tissue is Crohn’s.
 By supporting our natural antioxidant defenses, we aim to reduce tissue injury and support healing.
-This is done through specific dietary recommendations and targeted supplementation.

-As the gut lining is often compromised in Crohn’s absorption of key nutrients may be impaired which may alter the immune response.
+As the gut lining is often compromised in Crohn’s absorption of key nutrients may be impaired which may alter the disease.

 Additional testing can offer the most comprehensive insight into the digestive system.